 Spring cleaning isn’t just an indoor habit.
 Sure the closets need it, but so do your property lines and bushes because this is where ticks love to live.
 The 6Cs of tick control remind us to clear out debris, clean out gutters, remove all the places that could become a tick habitat.

 However, don’t try to take this task on alone.
 Professional treatment should be a big part of your spring clean up plan.
 The adult ticks that are already awake and moving around have had plenty of time to contract dangerous diseases.
-By choosing Mosquito Squad of West St. Louis County’s barrier treatment spray, you can eliminate 90% of the adult ticks on your property.
+By choosing Mosquito Squad of West St. Louis County’s barrier treatment, you can eliminate 90% of the adult ticks on your property.
 We begin tick treatment the second week of April, so the time to schedule is now.
 Then as the nymph ticks begin to hatch in May, your treatment service is in place and waiting to stop them in their tracks.

 Watch Out for Ticks When You Leave Home Too

 The process of being prepared for ticks really never stops.
 You need to treat your pets.
 Check with your vet about the flea and tick control that they recommend.
 It’s also important to dress properly for your time outdoors.
 Tuck pant legs in socks and wear long sleeves when you know you are in areas that are untreated for ticks.
-Also, the CDC recommended bug spray should be a mainstay in your backpack.
+Also, the CDC recommended bug repellent should be a mainstay in your backpack.